-The textbook for this course is Genetics from Genes to Genomes, 1st Canadian edition.
+The textbook for this course is Genetics from Genes to Genomes, 2nd Canadian edition.
 It is packed as a bundle with the Solutions manual.
 The textbook/solutions manual bundle may be purchased at the bookstore.

-The lab manual is posted on the Blackboard course site.
-You need to download your copy and bring the relevant part to each lab.
+The lab manual is posted on the Blackboard course site; download your copy and bring the relevant part to each lab.